TaskBookly/app/README.md

 # TaskBookly

-A task management and focus tool application built with Electron and React.
+A simple task management and focus tool.

 ## 🔧 Installation